-At 31 March 2015 and 2014, all financial liabilities held by the Company are either repayable on demand or due to repay within one year.
+At 31 March 2016 and 2015, all financial liabilities held by the Company are either repayable on demand or due to repay within one year.

-The Group and Company have not recognised in its financial statements the corporate guarantees issued for the facilities issued as disclosed in note 35.
-The financial guarantees have not been allocated to the earliest period in which the guarantee could be called upon on as the Group and Company do not consider it probable that a claim will be made against the Group and Company (note 36(iii)).
+The Group/Company has not recognised in its financial statements the corporate guarantees issued for the facilities issued as disclosed in note 35.
+The financial guarantees have not been allocated to the earliest period in which the guarantee could be called upon on as the Group/Company does not consider it probable that a claim will be made against the Group/Company (note 36(iii)).